 Table of Contents

 HA offerings are usually categorised as Active/Active or Active/Passive.
-An Active/Active system is one where all nodes within the cluster are usuaully available for use by clients all of the time.
-In an Active/Passive system, one only node within the cluster is available for use by clients at any one time, whilst the others are in some kind of standby state, awaiting to quickly step-in in the event the active node becomes unavailable.
+An Active/Active system is one where all nodes within the group are usually available for use by clients all of the time.
+In an Active/Passive system, one only node within the group is available for use by clients at any one time, whilst the others are in some kind of standby state, awaiting to quickly step-in in the event the active node becomes unavailable.